KaunainKarmali/plan-it-2.0/README.md

 While building planIt (version 1), I was working at Ernst and Young in a client-facing role that requires working on multiple projects simultaneously.
 In this role, we are required to submit timesheets on a weekly basis for client billings.
 When time sheeting at the end of each week, I frequently ran into the dilemma of trying to recall how much time I spent on a task.
 This was the inspiration behind planIt, where users can track tasks by project and how much time was spent on tasks.

-My technical challenge for planIt (version 2) was in making incremental decisions regarding what and how to re-factor key functionality from version 1.0 while incorporating coding and accessibility best practices as I work to improve code quality.
-These incremental decisions have resulted in incorporating Styled Components to build my own custom components instead of relying on material-UI library.
-As well as breaking down components into smaller pieces in order to improve future scalability.
+My technical challenge for planIt (version 2) was around making incremental decisions regarding what and how to re-factor key functionality from version 1.0 while researching and incorporating coding / accessibility best practices as I work to improve code quality.
+These incremental decisions have resulted in incorporating Styled Components to build my own custom components instead of relying on material-UI library, as well as breaking down components into smaller pieces in order to improve future scalability.

 Refer to the README of planIt (version 1) [here](https://github.com/KaunainKarmali/planIt/tree/production) for technical challenges in version 1.